Borough Hall, Stafford: History

-Until the second half of the 19th century, civic meetings were generally held in the Shire Hall.
-However, in the 1870s the local board of health decided to procure a dedicated borough hall for the municipal borough of Stafford: the site they selected had previously been occupied by an 18th century warehouse and associated access known as Mathew's Yard.
+Until the middle of the 19th century, civic meetings were generally held in the Shire Hall.
+In 1853 a Guildhall was built on the west side of Market Square which included a council chamber and offices for the borough council as well as a police station.
+However, by the 1870s the council had outgrown the office space at the guildhall and there was also a need for a large assembly hall.
+The local board of health decided to procure a dedicated borough hall for the municipal borough of Stafford: the site they selected had previously been occupied by an 18th century warehouse and associated access known as Mathew's Yard.

 The building was designed by Henry Ward of Stafford in the Gothic style, built with red brick and stone dressings and was officially opened on 20 June 1877.
 The design involved a symmetrical main frontage with nine bays facing onto Eastgate Street; the central bay, which slightly projected forward, featured an arched doorway on the ground floor, a stone balcony and four-light tracery window on the first floor and a gable containing two quatrefoils and a wheel window.
 The left and right sections contained pointed arches of differing sizes on the ground floor with a frieze of shields above and two-light windows with oculi above on the first floor.
 At roof level these sections featured a modillioned cornice, a parapet and gables containing wheel windows.
 Internally, there were council offices and a reading room on the ground floor and a large assembly hall on the first floor.
+Council meetings continued to be held at the council chamber in the Guildhall, which also retained some of the council's offices.
+The Guildhall was rebuilt in 1935.